Whatsapp Icon

 How the Test Is Performed

 The EGFR mutation test is a sophisticated procedure that typically requires a sample of the tumor tissue, often obtained through a biopsy.
 The tissue sample undergoes a detailed analysis in a lab where technicians look for specific mutations in the EGFR gene.
-Advances in technology have also led to the development of non-invasive blood tests, known as liquid biopsies, which detect EGFR mutations from circulating tumor DNA.
+Advances in technology have also led to the development of non-invasive blood tests, known as liquid biopsies, which detect EGFR mutations from circulating tumour DNA.

 The Benefits of Early Detection Through EGFR Testing